dwightjack/wok-pkgs/packages/core/docs/create-tasks.md

 };
 ```

-End users will be able to hook into the copy stream by calling the `.tap` method of the task function:
+The end users will be able to hook into the copy stream by calling the `.tap` method of the task function:

 ```js
 // gulpfile.js